kstine93/spacetraderClient/docs/devnotes.md

 4. Change the name of the parent class methods
    1. I kind of like this - I could even make them private - but then again maybe this would be too inconsistent with the other Classes.

-> DECISION: I like Option #1 the best - it's not great to use different names, but I think that's the best representation of what's going on in  my classes.
+> DECISION: I like Option #1 and Option #4 the best - it's not great to use different names, but I think that's the best representation of what's going on in  my classes.
+I will rename my methods in one class or the other so they don't collide.

 ---